Berkeley Law - Faculty Profiles

 general courses teaching evaluations cv publications

-Title: Professor of Law; Professor and Chair, Political Science Department
+Title: Professor of Law; Professor of Political Science

 Email Address: email@example.com